TeleBASIC Reference Guide

 Both dim and bold modes are reset with the ESC[22m sequence.
 The ESC[21m

-sequence is a non-specified sequence for double underline mode and only works
+sequence is a non-specified sequence for double underline mode and only

 in some terminals and is reset with ESC[24m.